kovanostra/message-passing-neural-network/README.md

 For example, in the protein-folding dataset:

-  - M: represents the number of aminoacids
+  - M: represents the number of amino acids
   - N: represents the number of protein features
   - L: represents the number of values to predict